 The reporting type determines whether the field's data is written to the relational warehouse database, to both the relational warehouse database and to the OLAP cube, or to generate a pre-calculated sum of values when processing the OLAP cube.

 For a complete list of the default reportable fields, see Reportable fields reference.
-For more information about the OLAP cube, see Perspectives and measure groups.
+For more information about reportable attributes, see Field data type and reportable attributes.

 - Customize the work tracking experience